RRZE-HPC/OSACA-CP-2019/README.md

 ### `./run_predictions.sh`

 We expect these numbers to exactly match those in the paper.
 If your numbers deviate you will mostlikly have used a different compiler.
 Please compare the generated assembly of your compiler (found in `gauss-seidel/*.s`) with those we have generated for the paper (found in `orig/*.s`).
+Keep in mind the line numbers may differ between the numbers used in the paper, in the reference output files in `orig/` and in your locally created OSACA output.

 The OSACA output of your benchmarks can be found in the `measurements` directory in the structure `osaca.[architecture].out`.